• facebook

 After the turbulence that has ensued since the Taliban were handed back power over Afghanistan on the 15th August 2021 the Nowzad charity has worked extremely hard to re-establish our operations in Kabul.

-We are extremely proud of our staff who stayed behind through what was a hellish transition period, (still to this day, desperately needed aid money is being blocked from entering the country as western leaders fail to engage in constructive dialogue with the Afghan government – in our humble opinion, it is what it is.
-Time to move on and move peacefully forward), to look after the donkeys and horses (plus David the cow and Jaja the goat) that were already resident in our donkey sanctuary in Kabul.
+We are extremely proud of our staff who stayed behind through what was a hellish transition period after the events of August 2021 in Afghanistan.
+It is now time to move on and move peacefully forward, to look after the donkeys and horses (plus David the cow and Jaja the goat) that were already resident in our donkey sanctuary in Kabul.

 Sadly our clinic was raided many times and our van confiscated which eventually forced a more to a new facility closer to the city.